vladimirvivien/go-tutorials/README.md

 ...
 }
 ```
+> Note that operator `:=` only initializes the variable.
+Further update of the variable must be done using the `=` operator.

 When the type is omitted from a variable declaration, the Go compiler uses the literal representation of the assigned value to infer a natural type.
 The following shows some inferred types based on the assigned values:

 ```go